Documentation of lawsuit by small anti-Waldorf group against two public school districts in California.

 The order denies PLANS eleven witnesses for failure by its attorney to make timely disclosure to Defendants and 101 of PLANS' exhibits as a result of discovery sanctions.

-The case was to be conducted as a bifurcated trial, first addressing the issue of whether anthroposophy is a religion for purposes of the Establishment Clause of the U.S. Constitution.
+The case will be conducted as a bifurcated trial, first addressing the issue of whether anthroposophy is a religion for purposes of the Establishment Clause of the U.S. Constitution.

-If the Court determined that to be the case, it would proceed to issues related to whether the Waldorf inspired methodology, employed by the concerned schools, advances and promotes anthroposophy to such an extent, that it violates the U.S. Constitution.
+If the Court determines that to be the case, it will proceed to issues related to whether the Waldorf inspired methodology, employed by the concerned schools, advances and promotes anthroposophy to such an extent, that it violates the U.S. Constitution.

 1997